Phone: (720) 730-6670 Fax: (928) 358-4532

 My Story:

-I've lived and worked in Denver since 2008.
-My first position was with a large HMO, then I joined a local Community Mental Health group from 2012 on.
-Since 2015, I’ve been practicing in two separate community mental health centers via telemedicine in rural Washington, and consulting on a Children's Long-term Inpatient Program (CLIP) unit there.
-I currently hold medical licenses in both Colorado and Washington states.
+I've lived and worked in the Denver area since 2008.
+My first position was with a large HMO, where I stayed for four years prior to moving onto a local community mental health group in 2012.
+Beginning in 2015, I practiced exclusively via telemedicine to community mental health centers in rural Washington.
+Part of this position involved remotely supervising a Children's Long-term Inpatient Program (CLIP) residential unit for severely ill children and teens.
+I founded Clear Skies Psychiatry, LLC in 2018 out of a desire to reconnect with patients in my home community and to help meet the urgent and growing need for child mental health resources here.
 Having experience in a variety of different practice settings and cultures, I'm open to people from all backgrounds and orientations.
-As a lover of all things Colorado, and as a parent myself, the health and happiness of our kids and community is a top priority.
+And, as a parent myself- and lover of all things Colorado- the health and happiness of our kids and community is a top priority of mine.
 I do not practice medicine with any spiritual agenda, but will support you in your spirituality as that applies to you or your family.

 My private practice focus is primarily treating depression, anxiety, mood disorders, women's health issues, PTSD, ADHD, ODD, OCD and other adolescent or childhood behavior and school problems.
 I also have a lifelong interest in exercise, fitness, nutrition and a research background in obesity and eating disorders.
 There is additional flexibility and privacy available thanks to the technology of telemedicine and I'd be happy to discuss ways to make your visit more convenient for you, while protecting your confidentiality.